The park is closed for day entry while we prepare for our Christmas events, starting on the 1st December!

 We offer a discounted ticket for registered carers when visiting with a full paying disabled guest.

-We offer a 15% discount on full priced day entry tickets purchased on the day to Blue Light and Defence Discount Card Holders.
-A valid card must be shown to qualify and is eligible for the card holder and up to 4 accompanying guests.
+We offer a 10% discount on full priced standard day entry tickets to Blue Light and Defence Discount Card Holders.
+A valid card must be shown to qualify and is eligible for the card holder and up to a maximum of 2 adults and 3 children.

 Tickets are non transferable or refundable.
 If you purchased a flexi-ticket at point of purchase you can email helpdesk@avonvalley.co.uk with your alternative date within the same opening period.